TL;DR

 Problem

-Partners wanted the sustainability outreach zone to dominate on open.
-Interview evidence ranked a different set of jobs first.
+External stakeholders wanted the sustainability outreach zone to dominate on open.
+However, interview evidence suggested a different set of priorities first.

 Government partners cared deeply about low-carbon messaging and wanted the sustainability promotion area to lead the home screen.What showed up consistently in interviews was a shared priority order: a prominent scan paper invoice action first; then the in-app carrier barcode for people who don't use iPhone or Android home-screen widgets and need to show the code as soon as they open the app; then not missing prize / lottery information for younger and middle-aged users; then spending analysis for younger users—often richer here than in standalone budgeting apps.
 The outreach zone wasn't among the top reasons people launched the app.
 Prototype testing fed back the same story.